lgw2/lgw2.github.io/_teaching/csci332-fall-2024/syllabus.md

 ### Homework submission

 Submit your homework on Gradescope.
+Go to [gradescope.com](https://www.gradescope.com) and sign up using entry code `XGV5DY`.

 You may submit homework individually or in groups of up to 3.
 To do so, have one group member submit and select the other groupmates.